Insurance Company's Role in a Personal Injury Case

 If you have health insurance or automobile medical payments or personal injury protection insurance it may be appropriate to talk to an insurance company.
 However you should always consult with your attorney to determine if such contact is appropriate.
 In most cases your attorney will communicate with your insurance company when appropriate.The Claims Process

 During the preparation stages of your case, the insurance company will keep track of your medical bills, lost wages, and any permanency regarding your injury and other factors.
 The company will also take into consideration the potential liability of their insured in the quality of evidence against their insured.
 The insurance company will also want to see previous medical records if you had a previous injury to the same part of the body.
 During the course of your claim, your attorney will stay in contact with the insurance company and confirm their progress with your claim.Contact a PI Attorney in West Palm Beach

 If you have been involved in an automobile crash, you should consult with an experienced PI attorney in West Palm Beach.
-The Law Office of Jessica Mishali, P.A., offers a free evaluation of your case.
+The Law Office of Jessica Mishali, P.A., offers an evaluation of your case.
 Please call us at (561) 833-2772 or contact us online.